pwlgrzs/awesome-resources-for-ender-3-v3-se/README.md

 Read more in [How to remote control Ender 3 V3 SE](/remote-control/README.md).

+## Camera

+Go for Logitech C270 (1280x720) or Logitech G920 (FHD).
+These 2 have greatest number of available printed mods, I think C270 even more that G920.
+IMO C270 is more than enough for job monitoring.

 ### Sonic Pad

 Sonic Pad is Creality T800 AllWinner tablet with preinstalled and customized Klipper.
 The OS is pretty much closed (even if rooted) and does not allow for any modifications outside what can be seen in the webUI (no KAMP, no Telegram bot, nothing).